 6. Here’s a real challenge.
 Try to keep calm - try meditation, boxing, walking around the corner, screaming into a pillow.
 Exercise and stress-busting solutions become particularly important during periods of change, so it is worth finding time during your day or week to build in something which helps.

-7. Be patient.
-Again, easier said than done but businesses take time to build.
+7. Be patient - this is easier said than done but businesses take time to build.
 The internet is a wonderful source of information when you are changing things up.
 But it’s also where we can disappear down rabbit holes of envy.
 Don’t be fooled by the people who claim to have built a six-figure business in 12 months – or less.
 There is always much, much more to stories like this and businesses take time and effort to establish.

 8. Don’t forget to have some fun.
 Becoming self-employed is time consuming and all encompassing at times.
 For lots of people the very reason they want their own business is to get some freedom but they end working more hours than ever.
 So, take time out – the jobs will still be there when you get back but the world won’t have stopped turning.
 Have fun.
 Smell that coffee.